srl-labs/vscode-containerlab/README.md

 3. Execute `npm test` to run Mocha and generate an HTML report in `mochawesome-report`.

 See `test/README.md` for a short overview of the test setup and stub utilities.

 ---

-## Known Issues

-### "I do not see any interfaces on my deployed lab"
-Labs which are deployed with containerlab < 0.64.0 , needing a redeploy.

----